Should you eat like an Eskimo?

 It wasn’t always this way.
 They ate mostly fat and protein with hardly any fruits and vegetables for millennia.
 You could say they were the first Atkins low-carb dieters.

 It’s hard to argue that it’s easier to drive to a grocery store than have to hunt for your food!
-As the old Eskimo way of life disappears, new health problems are cropping up.
-Grain-fed farm animals cooped up in pens have a lot of bad saturated fats.
+As the old ‘Eskimo’ way of life disappears, new health problems are cropping up.
+Grain-fed farm animals cooped up in pens have a lot of bad Omega-6 fats.

-Back in the 1970s, a Danish scientist named Jorn Dyerberg went to Greenland because he know that only 5% of the local Eskimos (they like to be called Inuit) die from heart disease.
-But 40% of the rest of us die from heart disease.
+Back in the 1970s, a Danish scientist named Jorn Dyerberg went to Greenland because he know that only 5% of the local Inuit die from poor heart health.
+But 40% of the rest of us die from poor heart health.
 To him, it made no sense.

 After all, how can a group of people who eat so much blubber not get heart attacks?